 - The first input box is to assign the credential to a specific username.
 Click on the box to bring up the on-screen keyboard or use a USB keyboard to enter the username of the smartphone holder (i.e. Alex in this example).
 Names can be first and last name or any other form you wish. - The second input box is the door that this credential unlocks.
-When you use the One with a traditional reader at each door, the One knows which door is transmitting the credential.
-This is not the case with a smartphone.
-Because the phone can be anywhere, we intend to generate multiple credentials, one for each door added to the app. - Doors can be renamed (in another screen in the Advanced Features menu) if the default names are not appropriate.
+Select the door that the credential you are generating will open.
+Doors can be renamed (in another screen in the Advanced Features menu) if the default names are not appropriate.
 Door name assignment should occur before credentials are generated. - Third input box is the active schedule for this credential.
 'Always' means that the credential will work all the time.
 Providing another predefined schedule will only allow the credential to operate the door during the scheduled times of the specified schedule. - Fourth, a checkbox to determine if the credential can expire is provided.
 If the credential has an expiration, a future date is required and is specified to the right of the checkbox. - Lastly and importantly, the destination name or IP address of the receiving HighpowerOne device.
 Every HighpowerOne on your network will have a unique name or address.
 When you click on the credential in the app, the ID number is transmitted over the network to a device telling that device to lookup the credential.
 Once you determine the proper address is for your One controller, that address will always be the defaulted in this selection box.
 Contact Highpower and your network administrator for questions on how this routing works.